How to Make a DIY Wrist Corsage

 Before you begin designing your corsage, let’s go back to the basics.
 The materials you’ll need are:

-• Glue gun
+- Glue gun

-• Wire cutters
+- Wire cutters

-• Pliers
+- Pliers

-• Scissors
+- Scissors

-• Your creative spirit
+- Your creative spirit

-Our designer flower boxes come with flower types in various sizes and colors, all in a carefully curated color palette.
-This makes it easy to create floral arrangements with a blend of flower types for your corsage.
 The largest flowers in the box might be too large for a wrist corsage.
 Instead, you can use these for a bouquet or another floral arrangement and reserve the middle-sized flowers and accessories for your corsages.
-You can creare a beautiful corsage with approximately 3 medium-sized flowers, a handful of petite wildflowers, and a few accessories.
+You can create a beautiful corsage with approximately three medium-sized flowers, a handful of petite wildflowers, and a few accessories.

 If this corsage is a gift for someone at your wedding, why not include them in the DIY process so they can provide their creative input?
 It’s a wonderful way to share your wedding journey with the people closest to you.